hez2010/TypedocConverter/README.md

 # Typedoc Converter
 This is a [typedoc](https://github.com/TypeStrong/typedoc) json to C# bindings converter.
+Can be used as a TypeScript to C# bindings converter.

 Build status: ![.NET](https://github.com/hez2010/TypedocConverter/workflows/.NET/badge.svg)